 Gum Disease Treatment - Southlake, TX

-Scaling and Root planing (deep cleaning) is a surgical procedure that removes the build-up of calculus and stain from the infected tooth root structure, beneath the gum line.
+Scaling and Root planing (deep cleaning) is a surgical procedure that removes the build-up of calculus and stain from the infected tooth root structure, beneath the gum line for those in need of gum disease treatment in Southlake.

 Oral pathogens often trigger chronic systemic diseases that could lead to other more serious complications such as acute coronary syndrome or fatal myocardial attack.
 Dental plaque consists of different subgingival microbial complexes that colonize in the biofilm and destroy the protective enzymes (amylase) that fight disease and decay.
 If these organisms are not removed, they will lead to the lysis (ultimate loss) of permanent teeth and residual supporting bone strength and turgor.